elhamamini/Amazon_Reviews_ETL/README.md

 #### Bias in Vine Reviews
 In summary, we have not found a positivity bias in Vine reviews.
 Regarding overall 5-star review tendencies, in fact it appears Vine members are less inclined to promote a product with 5-stars.
 Vine members take their positions with more care, and sincerity.<br />

-To expand this study and take a deeper dive, is to expand the subset to 4 as well as 5 star reviews.
+To further expand this study to take a deeper dive, expand the subset to 4 as well as 5 star reviews.
 The larger dataset would afford a different perspective.